HichamAgueny/MPI_ACC_OMP/mpi-gpu_doc.md

 MPI programming is widely used in the scientific community for intensive computing that requires distributed memory among multiple nodes.

 (implementation-mpi-acc-omp)=
-# Implementation of MPI-OpenACC/OpenMP offloading
+# Implementation of MPI-OpenACC and -OpenMP offloading
 ## GPU-non-aware MPI
 ### The hybrid MPI-OpenACC